5 recommended OTC drugs

 Frequently asked

-Most effective anti-dandruff shampoo?
+The most effective anti-dandruff shampoo?

 Why does my dandruff keep coming back?

-Can I use anti-dandruff shampoo daily?
+Can I use the anti-dandruff shampoo daily?

 Is dandruff contagious?